-When an essential oil is inhaled between 30 - 70% (on average 50%) of chemical constituents within the oil are absorbed into the respiratory system and brain via mucous linings of the respiratory pathways; and ultimately into the bloodstream.
+When an essential oil is inhaled between 30 - 70% (on average 50%) of chemical constituents within the oil are absorbed via mucous linings of the respiratory pathways into the bloodstream, and ultimately into the brain by crossing the Blood Brain Barrier.
 Inhalation could therefore be beneficial for both emotional issues (such as anxiety, depression) and respiratory issues as they have a more immediate effect.
 Oils with analgesic or sedative effects will also have a faster reaction time and stronger effect with neurotransmitters sending messages to the affected areas (ie, reduce pain, sedate).

 The olfactory system, or sense of smell, is linked to the limbic system of the brain which deals with, amongst other things, memory and emotions, and as such some odours may trigger an emotional response.
 Inhalation of supportive essential oils could release memories and thus restore balance and well being, as ultimately the emotional state affects the physical state.
 Essential oils are therefore supportive for a range of emotional, behavioural and physical issues.

 To arrange an aromatherapy self-selection session with your animal please contact us and we will send through the appropriate consultation form for completion.
 You will also need to contact your vet to ensure they are willing for the session to go ahead.
 We only use essential oils that are ethically sourced and from companies that guarantee their purity.
 We would recommend applying this criteria if looking to purchase oils for use in the home.